joshed-io/github-trends/README.md

 ```

 Every hour the repository stats will be pulled from the Github API and logged as events to Keen IO (1 per repository).
 Once you have some data collected you can use the Keen IO API and workbench to do analysis or use the included dashboard.
 The included dashboard currently shows the number of Github stars for each repository.
 The plan is to add more visualizations in the future.
+Pitch in if this is interesting to you!

-### Deploy
+### Deployment

 A Procfile is included so deploying to Heroku is easy.
 You will want to deploy it so it runs in an ongoing manner, thus collecting the data needed to produce the dashboard.